 - 2x Bundesliga Team of the Season

-- 1x Champions League Defender of the Season
+- 1x UEFA Champions League Winner

-4. Dani Carvajal
+6. Dani Carvajal

 Dani Carvajal is the only right-back to reach the top four of the Ballon d’Or rankings.
 He was among the favourites to win the award with our online betting site.
 That alone tells you his quality.
 The Spaniard has been a mainstay in one of the best Real Madrid sides in history.
 He has been the first-choice right-back under two spells each from Zinedine Zidane and Carlo Ancelotti, winning six Champions League titles with the pair.
 Carvajal was a key cog in the wheel for one of the most successful spells for the biggest team in club football.